caiosabarros/zk_bootcamp/README.md

 9. ATM, the sequencer for some L2s are centralized.
 They want to make it so that anyone can be a sequencer though.
 10. L-0 usually is a protocol concerned with L1s interoperability, like messaging in between L1 Ethereum and L1 Polygon, L1 Ethereum and L1 BSC, for example.
 11. TornadoCash is a protocol that breaks the link of account `from` and `to`.
 I can deposit it there into the contract and then withdraw from another account without anyone knowing the funds deposited by `from` where specifically withdrawn to `to`.
+12. We don't always need SNARKS or STARKs because other techniques might be more efficient for our use cases.
+They're both general purpose systems used for creating proofs.
+Other useful techniques: blind signatures, accumulators, pedersen commitment, sigma protocols.
+13. ZK rollups gas costs are significantly greater than optimistic rollups because generating a proof is computationally intensive, whereas in the optimistic rollup, there's a optimism about the batch txs sent and only when a `fraud proof` is required, there's more computation.
+The withdraw periods in the zk-rollups are very fast - just wait for the next batch, which may vary from different zkrollups implementations.
+For optimistic rollups, there's though an usual time waiting of 1 week since there needs to be time for someone to generate a `fraud proof` before the batch is actually inserted on the L1.
+The interesting thing though is that in a per-tx cost basis, zkrollups are cheaper.
+14. Optimistic rollups are designed so that someone can send a tx to L1 with a proof that some batch is incorrect so that the state changes can be reverted, however, in zkrollups, the batch already comes with a proof to the L1, which is quickly verified on L1, however great the computation to the proof made was.
+15. Also, ZKRollups use +- 12 bytes of data per tx sent, whereas txs on L1 take usually 110bytes.
+On L2's, for example, the user doesn't need a nonce, whereas on L1 he does.
+He doesn't need a nonce probably because a batch of txs are going to be sent to the L1, where the nonce is only needed in the batch tx, but not for the user that sent the tx on the L2, since only the state changes are going to be done on L1.
+This nonce thing is interesting though.
+TODO: search why there's no bytes of nonce on zkrollups.
+16. Filecoin is a big zkproject.
+TODO: At the end of lesson 3, there are cool projects I may look at again when studying ZKML.

 ### Class 4
 1. Cairo is only used by Starknet.
 Cairo is the language to write smart contracts for the L2 Starknet, where execution is concentrated on L2.